A decision-theoretic approach to dealing with uncertainty in quantum mechanics: Coherent previsions and density operators

 In the more standard treatment of uncertainty in quantum mechanics, as discussed in \cref{sec:quantum:mechanics:probabilistic}, uncertainty about the state is often expressed through density operators.
 For a system in a mixed state, described by such a density operator~\(\density\), the \emph{expected outcome} of the measurement~\(\measurement{A}\) on the system was found to be \(\expec[\density]{\measurement{A}}=\trace{\density\measurement{A}}\); see \cref{eq:qm:expectation}.
 This formalism doesn't come, however, with a clear view on how to interpret the probabilities and expected values that play a role in it.

-As it's one of our aims in this paper to provide a decision-theoretic interpretation for such density operators and expected outcomes, by relating them to our coherent (lower) previsions and {\SDMs}, we'll now show that the coherent previsions on~\(\measurements\) provide us with an appropriate means of connecting them with our decision-theoretic set of desirable measurements approach.
-To do so, we'll again follow the path that was cleared by \citeauthor{benavoli2016:quantum} in Ref.~\cite[Sec.~IV]{benavoli2016:quantum}, by focusing on the mathematical links between coherent (lower) previsions and density operators.
+As it's one of our aims in this paper to provide a decision-theoretic interpretation for such density operators and expected outcomes, by relating them to our coherent lower previsions and {\SDMs}, we'll now show that the special subclass of the coherent previsions on~\(\measurements\) provide us with an appropriate means of connecting density operators with our decision-theoretic {\SDM} approach.
+To do so, we'll again follow the path that was cleared by \citeauthor{benavoli2016:quantum} in Ref.~\cite[Sec.~IV]{benavoli2016:quantum}, by focusing on the mathematical links between coherent previsions and density operators.
 We postpone a discussion of how to interpret these links to \cref{sec:a:warning}.

 We begin this brief mathematical exploration with the observation that expected outcomes make for perfectly acceptable coherent previsions.

 \begin{proposition} For every density operator~\(\density\in\densities\), the real functional~\(\linprev[\density]\group{\bolleke}\coloneqq\expec[\density]{\bolleke}\coloneqq\trace{\density\,\bolleke}\) is a coherent prevision on~\(\measurements\). \end{proposition}